plaid/quickstart/README.md

 $ make up language=node
 ```

-The quickstart is now running on http://localhost:8000.
+The quickstart backend is now running on http://localhost:8000 and frontend on http://localhost:3000.

 If you make changes to one of the server files such as `index.js`, `server.go`, etc, or to the
 `.env` file, simply run `make up language=node` again to rebuild and restart the container.